Can an LLC Own Another LLC: Everything You Need to Know

 Every LLC also needs to maintain its own records, bank accounts, tax documents, and payroll.

 In addition, forming a master LLC with subsidiaries is not a sure fire way to protect each one from liability.
-The problem with the master-subsidiary structure is that you are taking your carefully and expensively created separate entities that you formed to maximize asset protection and putting them all in one basket.
+The problem with the master-subsidiary structure is that it puts all of your LLCs in one basket.

-If the master LLC is involved in litigation, then all the master LLCs’ assets, including the subsidiary LLCs, are at risk.
-Owners can also be held personally liable if they are sued for their own negligence.
-Some owners may think the risk of having a claim brought against the parent is low, but they need to be mindful that this scenario has happened before.
+If the master LLC is involved in litigation, then all the master LLC's assets, including the subsidiary LLCs, are at risk.
+Owners can also be held personally liable if they acted negligently.
+Some owners may think the risk of having a claim brought against the parent company is low, but they need to be mindful that this scenario is not that unusual.

-For example, if you are driving to meet a prospective tenant who wants to rent a home owned by LLC #1 and you run a red light and kill or injure somebody, you and the parent and LLC #1 will be sued, and you and the two LLCs will be liable.
+For example, if you, the owner of LLC #1, are driving to meet a prospective tenant who wants to rent a home owned by that business and you run a red light and kill or injure somebody, you, the parent company, and LLC #1 could each be held liable.

-If the judgment exceeds the parent’s insurance coverage, the creditor will take everything the parent owns until the judgment is satisfied.
+If the judgment exceeds the parent company's insurance coverage, the creditor will take everything the business owns until the judgment is satisfied.

-If you are contemplating the parent-subsidiary entity structure, you will have to decide which is more important from maximizing asset protection or minimizing administrative burdens or expenses.
+If you are contemplating using the parent-subsidiary entity structure, you will have to decide which is more important: maximizing asset protection or minimizing administrative burdens and expenses.

-If you need help in valuated your business, you can post your legal need on UpCounsel's marketplace.
+If you need help in purchasing another LLC as an LLC owner, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accept only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.